zenywallet/caprese/README.md

 serverStart()
 ```

-The send commands executed by another worker thread invoke a dispatch-level thread to execute the sending process.
+The send commands executed by another worker thread invoke a server dispatch-level thread to execute the sending process.
 The number of threads in the `server:` block is the number of *serverWorkerNum* in the `config:` block.
 The same worker threads are used even in a multi-port configuration with multiple `server:` blocks, and the number of threads remains the same.

 One of the reasons for creating Caprese is stream encryption.
 The common method of stream encryption using a web proxy server in a separate process seems inefficient.
 To reduce context switches, it would be better to handle stream encryption in the same thread context as the SSL process, like the `server:` block in the Caprese.